PART 1: Close the Gates! Avoiding Bad Web Traffic at Scale.

 Be sure to read the second part of this article to learn more about how we fight bad web traffic.

-Thanks again to Eleanor Berger for sharing her insights into fighting bad web traffic and how her team identify the different types.
+Thanks again to Eleanor for sharing her insights into fighting bad web traffic.
 Want to join our team?
 We're hiring.